keleven-uk/pyMP3duplicate/README.md

     Added the ability to match the song artist / title using the Soundex algorithm, to add a sort of fuzzy matching.
 Also will ignore any leading 'the'.
-Also, the matching is done with lower case strings. i.e The Sweet will match Sweet and Led Zeppelin should match Led Zeplin.
+Also, the matching is done with lower case strings. i.e The Sweet will match Sweet and Led Zeppelin should match Led Zepelin.

 To install dependences pip -r requirments.txt